-The event, which is held at the Eden Project in Cornwall, is relatively new.
-This year was the fourth year of hosting the pasty-related competition.
+The event, held at the Eden Project in Cornwall, is pushing on ten years old and relatively new compared to some events.
 As the name suggests, the aim of the event is to bake the best pasty in one of eight different categories.
 The tournament is split into a number of sections.
 Meaning professionals cannot compete against amateurs.
 If you’re a fan of your pasties, it’s well worth a trip down to the Eden Project to see some of the world’s best pastry chefs in action!

 Peterlee World Egg Jarping Championship

 The World Egg Jarping Championship is yet another unique event that is unlike anything across Great Britain.
 Held in County Durham, the competition essentially is to see whose boiled egg is the hardest – it’s that straightforward.
 The championship has been running for nearly 40 years.
 And it attracts people from all over the country.
 While this isn’t one of the most adventurous alternative sports in Britain, it’s certainly a popular one!

 Every year crowds of people visit Brockworth in Gloucestershire for the famous Cheese Roll and Wake.
 The tradition that dates back centuries welcomes fans from all over the world … and you only need to watch this short video to know why … extreme food sport eat your heart out!